-All canola should be conditioned immediately after combining to cool it down, even out the temperature throughout the bin and remove any moisture released through natural seed respiration that occurs in the first hours to weeks after harvest.
+Condition all canola immediately after combining to cool it down, even out the temperature throughout the bin and remove any moisture.
+Even “dry” canola can release moisture through natural seed respiration that occurs in the first hours to weeks after harvest.

 Moisture

-The ideal moisture is eight per cent, but growers should consider moisture and temperature together.
-For example, eight per cent moisture is still too high if the grain temperature is 25°C or more, 10 per cent is probably low enough if the grain temperature is cooled to 5°C degrees or less.
+The ideal canola seed moisture for safe long-term storage is eight per cent.
+Consider moisture and temperature together.
+For example, eight per cent moisture is still too high if the grain temperature is 25°C or more.
+Ten per cent moisture is probably low enough for safe storage as long as grain temperature is 5°C degrees or less.

 Moisture creates a more hospitable environment for moulds that trigger heating.
 Clumping is a sign of mould growth.
 This can occur fairly quickly.
 Lab-based research found that canola seeds at 25°C and 10.6 per cent moisture clumped together after 11 days and visible mould colonies appeared after 21 days.
 With variable conditions in most bins, clumping may occur more quickly in an on-farm situation.
 Read Questions about handling high-moisture canola.